-Based on the above criteria the city has no component units.
+Based on these criteria, there are no component units.

 B. BASIS OF PRESENTATION, BASIS OF ACCOUNTING

 Government-wide statements: The statement of net assets and the statement of activities display information about the reporting government as a whole.
 They include all funds of the reporting entity except for fiduciary funds.
 The statements distinguish between governmental and business-type activities.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange transactions.
 Business-type activities are financed in whole or in part by fees charged to external parties for goods or services.